ribeirohugo/go_middlewares/README.md

 [Logger](pkg/logger) is a middleware responsible for logging HTTP request data, including the request method, URL, and remote address.
 It helps track incoming requests and provides useful debugging information.

+## 1.4.
+Prometheus Middleware

+[Prometheus](pkg/prometheus) is a middleware designed for monitoring HTTP requests by collecting key metrics such as request count, response duration, and status codes.
+It enables seamless integration with Prometheus for real-time performance tracking and observability.